 The tool shows adjacent word groups based on the search condition.
 This allows you to see how words and phrases are commonly used in a corpus of texts.
-In some cases, this tool can be seen as summarizing the results generated in the KWIC tool create a quick corpus by choosing the "Create Quick Corpus" from the file menu.
+In some cases, this tool can be seen as summarizing the results generated in the KWIC tool available from the File menu.
+Alternatively, create a quick corpus by choosing the "Create Quick Corpus" from the file menu.
 The files contained in the corpus are shown in the left frame of the main window under "Target Corpus".